primekeydevs/ejbca-vault-plugin/README.md

 After registration you can enable the plugin, which gives a path for further commands to vault to use the plugin:

 ```
-vault secrets enable -path=ejbca ejbca-vault-plugin
+vault secrets enable -path=ejbcav1 ejbca-vault-plugin-v1
 ```

 ### Disable plugin
 If you want to disable the plugin, without re-registering it, that can easily be done:

 ```
-vault secrets disable ejbca
+vault secrets disable ejbcav1
 ```

 Note that disabling the plugin will remove all the certificates stored, i.e. the 'list' command below will return empty.
-When upgrading the plugin in production another method is recommended.
+When upgrading the plugin in production another method is recommended which is to include the version of the plugin as -vX where X is the version of the plugin.
+Details on Hashicorp plugin upgrade are documented at [Upgrading Vault plugins](https://www.vaultproject.io/docs/upgrading/plugins).

 ### Rebuild and re-deploy
 Example command how to perform a full rebuild - redeploy cycle (for example when modifying the plugin) can be found in the `redeploy.sh` file in this repo.

 Note that disabling the plugin will remove all the certificates stored, i.e. the 'list' command below will return empty.
-When upgrading the plugin in production another method is recommended.
+When upgrading the plugin in production another method is recommended which is to include the version of the plugin as -vX where X is the version of the plugin.
+Details on Hashicorp plugin upgrade are documented at [Upgrading Vault plugins](https://www.vaultproject.io/docs/upgrading/plugins).

 ## Configuration